HiteshBhanushali/mlproject/README.md

+WITH PrimaryProjects AS (
+    -- Step 1: Get projects where input projects are sources SELECT target_project_id AS project_id
+    FROM Project_Relationships
+    WHERE source_project_id IN ({INPUT_PROJECTS})
+    UNION
+    -- Get projects where input projects are targets SELECT source_project_id AS project_id
+    FROM Project_Relationships
+    WHERE target_project_id IN ({INPUT_PROJECTS})
+),
+SecondaryProjects AS (
+    -- Step 2: Get projects acting as sources for the projects identified in Step 1 SELECT DISTINCT source_project_id AS project_id
+    FROM Project_Relationships
+    WHERE target_project_id IN (SELECT project_id FROM PrimaryProjects) ),
+ConsolidatedProjects AS (
+    -- Step 3: Consolidate all unique projects from Step 1, Step 2, and input projects SELECT project_id FROM PrimaryProjects
+    UNION
+    SELECT project_id FROM SecondaryProjects
+    UNION
+    SELECT project_id FROM (SELECT UNNEST(ARRAY[{INPUT_PROJECTS}]) AS project_id) AS input_projects
+)
+-- Final Output
+SELECT * FROM ConsolidatedProjects;

 1.Report should include following projects:
 •	All projects identified as target projects where input project list is source projects.
 •	All projects identified as source projects where input project list is target projects.